Road Trip vs. Flying: How to Pick What’s Best for You This Holiday Season

 3. Consider Travel Insurance

-While travel insurance isn’t always worth it, for a high-risk situation like the holiday season, it might be a good idea.
+While travel insurance isn’t always worth it, for a high-risk situation like the busy summer season, it might be a good idea.
 If you’re flying, you might like the peace of mind it gives you.
 Travel insurance helps cover the cost if your trip has to be canceled.

 But travel insurance isn’t cheap.
 It’s important to pay close attention to what it covers, as well as what it doesn’t.
 The process of getting reimbursed for eligible purchases can also be fairly lengthy and involved.